curiosag/picoservice/README.md

 ## ingredients

-Constants, immutable values and let-statements.
+Constants, immutable values and Functions.

-Functions.
 They may be
 - recursive (optionally tail call optimized)
 - partially applied
 - of higher order, accepting functions as arguments